 - Especially, don’t let the dog eat it (seriously).

 - Keep safe, protect the USB tip, close it.

 - Don’t wear them out.
 In other words, 3 years is the limit if used often.

 Back Up Thumb Drives on a Regular Basis.

 Obvious but true.
 Any time you use a thumb drive, back it up at the end of the day.
 Likewise, it takes a minute or two and prevents a huge amount of grief.
 Call professionals if you need flash drive data recovery before further damage.

 The pros at eProvided have a 98% success rate when repairing data or retrieving files on a Thumb drive.
 Thus, if you need your thumb drive recovered, it can be done within 24 hours.
 We begin the data recovery process upon receipt of your drive.
 To explain, check out eProvided thumb drive data recovery and click “Start Your Recovery” to begin.

 How File Recover Professionals Retrieve Your Data.

-First, the pros remove NAND flash memory chips from any storage device, iPhones, microSD or USB sticks, etc. After removal it’s examined; looking for defects or cracks.
-Then, NAND wafers are cleaned with specialized machinery so data can be dumped and extracted.
-There may be inverted patterns or scrambled code.
-The data sets are unscrambled and turned back into user files.
+First, the pros remove NAND flash memory chips from any storage device, iPhones, microSD or USB sticks.
+Later, after removal it’s examined.
+File recovery engineers look for defects or cracks.
+Then, NAND wafers are cleaned with specialized machinery.
+This machinery dumps and extracts the data sets.
+In addition, there may be inverted patterns or scrambled code.
+Simultaneously, the data sets are unscrambled and turned back into files.
 Once complete, data is delivered back to you.
-Load it onto your computer, write it to a new thumb drive and you’re good to go.
+In fact, load it onto your computer.
+Your files are retrieved!
+Write them to a new thumb drive and you’re good to go.